 - A cover letter specifically addressing their interest in SGI and any relevant background; applicants can also include links to relevant work they have done in the past (e.g., class projects or personal web pages)

 - Optionally, one reference letter from a mentor, instructor, or collaborator

 Applicants who choose to omit the items marked "optional" will not be penalized.

-SGI is dedicated to the inclusion of women and members of minoritized groups at all levels of geometry processing research.
-We strongly encourage women, students from minoritized groups, first-generation college students, and students with non-traditional backgrounds to apply.
+SGI is dedicated to the inclusion of women and groups historically underrepresented in the field at all levels of geometry processing research.
+We strongly encourage women, students from historically underrepresented groups, first-generation college students, and students with non-traditional backgrounds to apply.
 No prior research experience or coursework in geometry processing is necessary to participate in SGI; students who have excelled in the math, science, and/or computing programs available to them are strongly encouraged to apply.